nobleman97/bird-devops-challenge/README.md

 ### [ Unresolved ]
+- External DNS kept crashing without giving me any reason why.
+I had to unnstall it and make DNS entries  mannually for now.
 - Grafana & Prometheus Services and Ingress were unreachable  (But I could reach them via Port-forwarding)
 - HTTPS for ingress not working yet.
+(Likely related to the external DNS issue.
+Would resolve with more time.)